The Creation of your Lovely Cup Coffee

 Producing the coffee bean

-Ripe coffee cherries
+Ripe coffee cherries |

 Green coffee cherries not yet ready to harvest.
+The beans aren't fully developed yet. |

 In order to get a coffee bean in the first place, you need to plant the coffee plants.
 There are special coffee farms who produce coffee seeds (unprocessed coffee "beans").
 The beans used to make coffee are actually coffee seeds.
 The farm I went to was one of those coffee seed producing farms.
 Seedlings are nursed in large shaded beds and will be watered frequently and protected form bright sunlight till the are strong enough to plant.
 Planting happens mostly during the wet season when the soil is moist.
 Coffee plants are mostly planted there where they aren't exposed to bright sunlight for a whole day.
 You will find some trees between the coffee plants to provide some shady area's.
 It is believed that shadow grown coffee beans have a better final quality than fully sun grown beans.
 Although shadow grown coffee is less productive than sun grown.
 Some small farms are experimenting this by shading the plant at peak sun hours.
 Now Mexico is the largest shaded organic coffee producer, while Brazil is in general the largest coffee producer only most of it sun grown.
 Source

-(hope I will go there one day)
+Coffee farm in Araponga (hope I will go there one day) Credits to: José Mario |

-There are between 25 to 100 species of coffee plants estimated, but there are actually two species that are used for large scale coffee production.
-One is the Coffea Arabica they have a delicious sophisticated fragrance, a gentle and soft flavor.
+Arabica they have a delicious sophisticated fragrance, a gentle and soft flavor.
 Also, the acidity is higher in the Arabica bean.
 As in the case of coffee this is a good thing.
 The Arabica plant has many variaties of coffee plant breeds.

 The second one is Coffea canephora var.
 Robusta, it is much easier to grow and has a very strong and is full of flavor.
 The taste is more bitter, that is why they are more used in melanges.
 The Robusta beans also have a higher content of caffeine.